fbpx

 Simple Tooth Extraction

 The tooth is fully visible above the gum line, intact or mostly intact, and can be loosened and removed with standard dental instruments.
-Your dentist applies a topical anaesthetic gel to numb the gum surface, then injects local anaesthetic to block pain completely.
+Your dentist applies a topical anaesthetic gel to numb the gum surface, then injects local anaesthetic to block pain in the area around the tooth.
 The tooth is loosened in its socket and removed.
-The whole process often takes 20 to 30 minutes.
+The process typically takes 20 to 30 minutes.

 Simple extractions sit at $350 to $450.
 Common situations include a tooth too badly weakened by decay to support a filling or crown, a tooth loosened by advanced gum disease, or an orthodontic treatment extraction to create space for alignment.